telefonicaid/fiware-orion/test/flowControlTest/README.md

 (*) Note that although each notification fails for the same reason (timeout) you will see only one WARN message in the logs.
 This is due to this WARN messge raises a notification alarm for `localhost:1028/givemeDelay` and Orion by default doesn't re-log alarm conditions for alarms already risen (except if `-relogAlarms` is used).
+Alarms are re-loged in the `-t 160` DEBUG level, but the `| grep -v 'DEBUG.*Repeated'` filter at contextBroker startup command avoids that.